Death of Conrad Roy: Roy's death

 On Saturday, July 12, 2014, following digital exchanges with Carter, Roy died by suicide by poisoning himself with carbon monoxide fumes in his truck in a Kmart parking lot in Fairhaven, Massachusetts.

-Roy's funeral was held on Saturday, July 19, 2014, at St. Anthony's Church in Mattapoisett.
-The Captain Conrad H. Roy III Scholarship Fund at the Northeast Maritime Institute in Fairhaven, Massachusetts, was established in his memory.
+Roy's funeral was held a week later on July 19, at St. Anthony's Church in Mattapoisett.
+The Captain Conrad H. Roy III Scholarship Fund at the Northeast Maritime Institute in Fairhaven, Massachusetts was established in his memory.

 Commonwealth v.
 Michelle Carter

 Michelle Carter was indicted on February 4, 2015, and arraigned the following day in New Bedford Juvenile Court in Taunton, Massachusetts on charges of involuntary manslaughter.
 The grand jury found enough to charge her with "wantonly and recklessly" assisting the suicide.
-She was 17 at the time and the court indicted her as a "youthful offender" rather than a "juvenile", meaning she could be sentenced as an adult.
+She was 17 at the time and the court indicted her as a "youthful offender" rather than a "juvenile," meaning she could be sentenced as an adult.

 In June 2015, a district court judge denied a defense motion to remove the Bristol County District Attorney's office from the prosecution.
 The defense argued that DA Thomas M. Quinn III should be removed because he is first cousin to Roy's grandmother Janice Roy and therefore Conrad's first cousin twice removed.
 However, Quinn had already handed the case over to Deputy DA William McCauley.

-On July 1, 2016 an appeal to the grand jury indictment heard by the Massachusetts Supreme Judicial Court was also denied, allowing the case to go forward.
+On July 1, 2016, an appeal of the grand jury indictment, to the Massachusetts Supreme Judicial Court was also denied, allowing the case to go forward.
 Justice Robert J. Cordy, writing for the unanimous court, found there was probable cause to sustain the manslaughter indictment.

 On June 5, 2017, the day before the trial was scheduled to begin, Carter waived her right to a jury trial.
 Therefore, the case was heard by Judge Lawrence Moniz in the Bristol County Juvenile Court of Massachusetts, in Taunton.
 Carter was represented by Joseph P. Cataldo and Cory Madera.
 As there was limited legal precedent for prosecuting the encouragement of suicide, Cataldo initially asked a Taunton Juvenile Court judge for summary dismissal, arguing that Carter's texts were protected under the First Amendment and that the text history showed that Roy had been contemplating suicide without Carter's input.
 The judge declined this motion.

 On June 16, 2017, Moniz found Carter guilty of involuntary manslaughter.
 He stated prior to his ruling that it was Carter's phone calls with Roy when he was in his truck gassing himself (as described by Carter's texts to friends), rather than the preceding text messages, that caused him to go through with killing himself.
 Moniz found that Roy had broken the "chain of self-causation" towards his suicide when he exited the truck.
 Carter urged Roy to return to his truck, and it was her wanton and reckless encouragement that caused his death.